 We have to start making coding and other STEM topics more approachable.
 For our girls.
 For women.
 For minorities.
 For blue-collar and working-class children.
 For kids at urban, inner-city, impoverished schools.
 For refugees.
 For immigrants.
 For the next generation of coders.
 In the brilliant words of Linda Liukas (Google her, if you haven’t already): “The more approachable we feel technology is, the more we play with systems, take them apart, tweak and tinker with them, the better sense of what’s possible we have.”

-In the meantime, here’s what I’ve created for edX.
-I’ve strategically spiced up this technical content with pop culture references and “real life” stories that would be of interest to the girls.
+In the meantime, here’s what I’ve created.
+I’ve strategically spiced up this technical content with pop culture references and “real-life” stories that would be of interest to the girls.
 Even Princess Shuri, tech guru of Wakanda, makes an appearance.
 Enjoy!